muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 });
 ```

-We do not really like that duplication, we can refactor the test to be drier with a helper function (Refactor 6).
+There are diverging opinions about code duplication in tests.
+Some prefer to have long tests with duplication, as opposed to using test hooks and helpers, so that failure diagnosis is easier.
+Always think about how the test may fail and if the refactor will make diagnosis harder.
+In this case, the two components will most likely fail the same way.
+If we keep the helper function nearby,  we can refactor the test to be drier  (Refactor 6).

 We can add an additional css check, since in the second test we are adding a style to the component.